ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/05-best-worst-average-cases.md

 analysis, which is to study and compare algorithms themselves, independent from their specific applications.
 Consider Linear search again.
-It is faster when searching for an element appearing in the array (particularly if it appears early on), but finding a general answer to the question "how likely is a random element to appear in an array of size n" is entirely impossible.
+It is faster when searching for an element appearing in the array (particularly if it appears early on), but finding a general answer to the question "how likely is a random element to appear in an array of size $n$" is entirely impossible.

 This problem is not just limited to sorting and searching.